cosmicjs/cosmic-sdk-js/README.md

 ## Authentication

-In your [Cosmic admin dashboard](https://beta.cosmicjs.com/login) go to _Bucket > Settings > API Access_ and get your Bucket slug and read key then set the variables in your app to connect to your Bucket.
+In the [Cosmic admin dashboard](https://beta.cosmicjs.com/login) go to _Bucket > Settings > API Access_ and get your Bucket slug and read key then set the variables in your app to connect to your Bucket.

 ```jsx
 const cosmic = createBucketClient({